nvaccess/nvda/readme.md

 ```

 To be warned about linting errors faster, you may wish to integrate Flake8 other development tools you are using.
-The NVDA repository contains a submodule with a workspace configuration for Visual Studio Code that has support for NVDA's Flake8 configuration built in.
 For more details, see `tests/lint/readme.md`

 ### System Tests